COMPLETE SADDLE STITCH SEWING GUIDE

 You can also simply start your stitching from the first stitch by evening out the threads or by making a saddle stitch (when you are at the edge of a piece - e.g., card holder).

-- Stitch by passing each needle one by one (or at the same time if you are comfortable) through each hole.
+- Stitch by passing each needle one by one (or simultaneously if you are comfortable) through each hole.

 4. Make 3 backstitches